 If a judge finds you guilty, on the other hand, but the act you committed was less severe, they can face up to six years’ prison time or a category five fine that is up to £5000.

-Affray is a serious charge that can ruin careers and your reputation, and you should avoid it at all costs.
+Affray is a serious charge that can ruin careers and your reputation, and you should avoid laws at all costs.
 You don’t want to be associated with violence in any kind of way.
 Make sure you have the right lawyer behind you and hope for justice to win.